GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 One option we could use is the simulator has some example files, if you select the `Configuration` tab on the right hand side you will see a drop down for `Application Configuration` which by default is `app-default.json` if you change this to `appFullBlade.json`, this will populate the the `Application Configuration` tab with a fully populated app config file.

 > You can define your own selection of config files for the simulator or edit the ones we ship, they are in the `configuration` directory in the simulator directory.
-If you have a favorite combination of files, if you load or edit the files to what you want, then click the `Save Configuration as Default` the configuration will be saved into the `configuration\defaultConfig.json` file and will be loaded each time the simulator app is opened.
+If you have a favourite combination of files, if you load or edit the files to what you want, then click the `Save Configuration as Default` the configuration will be saved into the `configuration\defaultConfig.json` file and will be loaded each time the simulator app is opened.

 For our example we're going to keep things a bit simpler, so copy and paste the file below into the `Application Configuration` tab and click `Save Configuration as Default`.